Looking for a business loan

 Step 10: Fill in all your income details under various source heads and proceed to make the tax payment.

-Step 11: Download Offline ITR Preparation Utility and prepare the ITR.
+Download Offline ITR Preparation Utility and prepare the ITR.
 Once done, upload .json file and proceed to verification.

 If you missed filing a return within the original deadline, you can file a belated return within 31st December of the relevant assessment year.
 If you miss this deadline too because of genuine reasons then you may file a condonation of delay request and ask the income tax authorities to condone the delay.

 If you have received a notice from the Income Tax Department asking you to file your returns that go beyond 2 financial years, you can log on to www.cleartax.in to prepare your returns.
-You can then print this return and submit it to the Income Tax Office in your ward.
+You can then print this return and submit it to the income tax office in your ward.

 Yes, you can file your ITR after the due date.
-But such an ITR will be considered as a Belated Return, and a late filing fee will be levied along with interest.
+But such an ITR will be considered as a belated return, and a late filing fee will be levied along with interest.

 A belated return is filed under section 139(4).